Azure-Samples/chat-with-your-data-solution-accelerator/code/tests/functional/backend_api/tests/README.md

 At present, there are three sets of tests:

 - `default` - This is the base configuration.
 The majority of tests should be added here.
+- `without_data` - This configuration does not include any of the `AZURE_SEARCH` environment variables
 - `sk_orchestrator` - This configuration uses Semantic Kernel as the orchestrator

 Each set of tests starts its own instance of the backend API on a different port.